-I have one, most all important wish for every person (adult or child) who comes into my studio to begin piano lessons.
+I have one, most all-important wish for every person (adult or child) who comes into my studio to begin piano lessons.
 That is, that they fall in love with the piano.
 Why?
-Because I know only that if they truly love the piano will they be able to persevere through the tremendous amount of work and sacrifice it takes to learn to play the piano well and discover they joy playing will bring them.
+Because I know only that if they truly love the piano will they be able to persevere through the tremendous amount of work and sacrifice it takes to learn to play the piano well and discover the joy playing will bring them.
 That’s why I believe it is important that we are always helping students fall in love with the piano.
 Love will keep us together.

 Loving the Lesson

 I strive to make piano lessons the highlight of each student’s week.
 I want my students to look forward to their piano lessons.
-I want each student and their parents to enjoy their lesson so much that they literally don’t want to miss.
+I want each student and their parents to enjoy their lesson so much that they literally don’t want to miss it.
 How do I try to accomplish this?

 Love will keep us together.

 As much as possible I try to be physically and mentally ready for teaching.
-I know I need to be well rested, fed, and be ready to be fully present with each student.
+I know I need to be well rested, fed, and ready to be fully present with each student.
 I make it a point to say I am really excited to see each student as they come through the door.
-One thing that really helps with this is to take notice something about them.
+One thing that really helps with this is to take notice of something about them.
 I’ll say “Look at the flowers on your dress”, “You have a new backpack”.
 This almost always wins me a smile, people love to be acknowledged.

 I try to make the lessons fun by varying activities.
 For younger beginners, this means lots of hands-on activities in addition to learning from the book.
 For older beginners, we do some ear training, and improvisation along with working through Method books, Scales, and Theory.
 I play a for my students at every lesson.
 I show them how much fun it is and how much I love it.
 I am hoping that my enthusiasm for the piano rubs off on them.
 I hope I am helping students fall in love with the piano.